Loretta Young: Marriages

-Young was married three times and had three children.
-Her first marriage was to actor Grant Withers in 1930.
-The marriage was annulled the following year.
-From September 1933 to June 1934, she had a well-publicized affair with actor Spencer Tracy (who was married to Louise Tracy), her co-star in Man's Castle.
+Young was married three times.
+Her first marriage was an elopement with actor Grant Withers in 1930.
+This action fractured her family as Withers was non-Catholic.
+Young soon grew disillusioned with Withers and had the marriage annulled the following year.
+She then reconciled with her family.

+From September 1933 to June 1934, she had a well-publicized affair with actor Spencer Tracy, her co-star in Man's Castle.
+Tracy, also a Catholic, was separated from his wife Louise Tracy, but would not contemplate a divorce.
 In 1940, Young married producer Tom Lewis.
-They had two sons: Peter Lewis (of the San Francisco rock band Moby Grape); and Christopher Lewis, a film director.
-Young and Lewis divorced in 1969.
+They divorced in 1969.

-In 1993, Young married for the third and final time, to the fashion designer Jean Louis.
+In 1993, Young married for the third and final time to fashion designer Jean Louis.
 Their marriage lasted until his death in April 1997.
 Young was godmother to Marlo Thomas (daughter of TV star Danny Thomas).

-A smoker since the age of eight, Young quit the habit in the mid-1980s, gaining 10 pounds.